-Sometimes land is cleared so that it can be replanted with valuable cash crops such as the oil palm plant, which produces palm oil.
-It can also be used as a biofuel instead of petrol or diesel.
-Indonesia produces 90% of the world's palm oil and aims to double its production by 2020.
-Palm oil production is such a huge business in Malaysia and Indonesia that the latter has gained the title of “World’s Fastest Rainforest Destroyer” in the Guinness Book of World Records!
+Indonesia and Malaysia produce 86% of the world's palm oil.
+Palm oil production is such a huge business in Indonesia that the country has gained the title of “World’s Fastest Rainforest Destroyer” in the Guinness Book of World Records.

 Image: Palm Oil by oneVillage Initiative

 Greenpalm.org, What Is Palm Oil Used For?
 (Online), Available From: https://greenpalm.org/about-palm-oil/what-is-palm-oil/what-is-palm-oil-used-for [Accessed on 11/1/21]